Please upgrade your browser - this website will not display properly using Internet Explorer 6, or lower.

 We do not recommend a polished finish as this can be difficult to maintain.

-Do I need a specialist to install the tiles?
+Do I need a specialist to install the sheeted tiles?

 Do the tiles match the original period tiles?

-Our range of tiles encompass colours that have been used to create period floors.
+Our range of tiles match the quality of original tiles and encompass colours that have been used to create period floors.
 The range includes some very good matching colours.
-Please contact us if you would like samples.
+You can order free tile samples to check the quality and colour of our tiles.

 Can I use your range of tiles to match original floor?

 Most original floors are based on the imperial measurement system.
-Our pre-moulded range is similar in that the tiles are made in the same way, but the sizing is based on the metric system and consequently they are not suitable for like for like repairs as the equivalent tile would be slightly smaller.
+Our pre-moulded range is similar in that the tiles are made in the same way, but the sizing is based on the metric system and consequently they are not suitable for repairs as the equivalent tile would be slightly smaller.
 We can however provide good matching colours in a large format tile (150 mm x 150 mm) that can be cut to size as required.
+Our Heritage quality range is best suited for restoration works.

 How are the tiles delivered?